Azure/iot-operations-sdks/go/mqtt/README.md

 <a name="FatalDisconnectError"></a>
 ## type [FatalDisconnectError](<https://github.com/Azure/iot-operations-sdks/blob/main/go/mqtt/errors.go#L46-L48>)

-FatalDisconnectError indicates that the session client has terminated due to receiving a DISCONNECT packet from the broker with a reason code that is deemed to be fatal.
+FatalDisconnectError indicates that the session client has terminated due to receiving a DISCONNECT packet from the server with a reason code that is deemed to be fatal.

 ```go
 type FatalDisconnectError struct {